auroranockert/fft.js/README.md

 var fft = new FFT.complex(n, inverse)

-fft.process(output, outputStride, input, inputStride, type) /* Output and input should be float arrays (of the right length), type is either 'complex' (default) or 'real' */
+/* Output and input should be float arrays (of the right length), type is either 'complex' (default) or 'real' */ fft.process(output, outputOffset, outputStride, input, inputOffset, inputStride, type)

+/* Or the simplified interface, which just sets the offsets to 0, and the strides to 1 */ fft.simple(output, input, type)

 ```